Skip to main content

 Expedia.com

-Crossing the U.S.-Canadian Border in Niagara Falls
+Crossing the U.S.-Canadian Border

 When I was a kid in our camper, we zipped across the bridge from the New York side of Niagara Falls to the Canadian side with little fanfare.
-During college, my buddies and I would park in New York, walk across the Rainbow Bridge and simply flash our driver’s licenses for access either way.
-The view from the bridge of the falls is gorgeous, by the way, day or night.
+During college, my buddies and I would park in New York, walk across the Rainbow Bridge, and simply flash our driver’s licenses for access either way.
+The view from the bridge of the falls is gorgeous, by the way.
+Day or night.

 bridge over niagara falls

 These days, the crossing is a little more complicated.
 If you’re American, you need your passport to get to the Canadian side, no excuses.
 You actually can’t go on the bridge at all without a passport.
 Most other countries (if not all) will also need their passport for travel into Canada, so check your specific country’s rules.
 We were visiting in the summer, so there was about a 45-minute line for pedestrians to enter Canada on the bridge.
 You need a few dollars in cash to get back across the border, so keep that in mind as well.
-There’s currency exchanges, duty free shops and ATMs right before the crossing.
+There’s currency exchanges, duty free shops, and ATMs right before the crossing.

 Of course you can drive over the bridge too, but if you go during peak times, be prepared to wait in line.
-There’s also cash tolls both ways for this method of crossing too.
+There’s also cash tolls both ways for this method of crossing, too.

 VRBO

 If you would like to stay closer to Niagara center, there’s some wonderful, personalized properties on VRBO available year-round.
 Some locations are a walking distance from the falls, and can offer a bigger home if you are with a larger group and want to all stay together.
-Chain hotels are available on both the New York and Canadian sides you can search via Expedia.
+Chain hotels are available on both the New York and Canadian sides you can search via Expedia

-What to do in Niagara Falls
+What to do: Niagara falls tours

-Grab the kids and kids at heart to dive into all the activities surrounding this natural wonder!
+Grab the kids and kids-at-heart to dive into all the activities surrounding this natural wonder!

 Maid of the Mist

 The Maid of the Mist boats have been a Niagara Falls mainstay since 1846.
 The boats used to be on both the Canadian and New York sides, but the official Maid of the Mist boats are just boarded on the New York side now.
-However, the ride will take you past all the waterfalls and up close as possible.
+However, the tour will take you past all the waterfalls and up close as possible.
 It’s a quick boat tour with a few fun facts that end at its crescendo with a dizzying look up at the cascading Canadian horseshoe falls.

 If possible, try to avoid this super popular attraction on the weekends in the summer.
 We were lucky to score VIP treatment on the Saturday we visited, but it’s a mob scene.
 Any other day during the week, or any other season will be more than fine.
 You can purchase tickets online ahead of time, but still have to wait in the line.
 Remember, there might be a line going back UP the elevator on your way off the boat as well, so plan accordingly.